ChrisMilner/spotipi-2/README.md

 ./setup.sh
 ```
-You'll be prompted for some information about your LED Matrix, and then will need to restart.
+You'll be prompted for some information about your LED Matrix setup, and then will need to restart.

 ```shell
 cp config-template.ini config.ini